srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 **Callback Functions**

+-In JavaScript, a callback function is simply a function that’s passed as an argument to another function, to be executed later.
+It’s commonly used for handling asynchronous operations, like waiting for data to load or an event to happen, before moving on to the next step.

 - A callback function is a function passed as an argument to another function and **executed after some operation is complete**.
 - Callbacks are used to handle asynchronous operations, customize behavior, or perform actions once a function completes its task.